VCSTDN2024/imad5112-assignment-2-ST10474479/README.md

 4. **High Performance**: Code upgrade was considered to ensure fast response times and low battery usage.

-5. GitHub and GitHub Actions Utilization

-## GitHub and GitHub Actions
+## GitHub and GitHub Actions Utilization

 This project was managed using **GitHub** for version control, where all code changes were committed and pushed regularly.
 GitHub enabled collaborative coding, allowing me to keep track of changes and maintain project integrity.